Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration strategy

 \subsubsection{Core LSF calibration}

 The calibration of the core LSF will rely on the observation of a set of X-ray lines across the bandpass, and modeling the results for each event grade.
 This calibration will also need to include an investigation on the dependence on operating conditions, arrival-time correction, and potential effects of high-count rates.
-It is estimated that estimating the core LSF for a single set-point of operating conditions is achievable in 100~ks, i.e. one cold cycle, with typical fluorescence lines.
-This time can be greatly reduced by using monochromators.
-This calibration gains from the error on the broadening being $1/\sqrt{2N}$ rather than $1/\sqrt{N}$ for the centroid with $N$ the number of counts.
-These measurements should first be performed at the detector level, but must be repeated at the Focal Plane Array (FPA) level then at the instrument level in a configuration as close as possible to its configuration in flight since the core LSF depends on the full detection chain and is sensitive to the operating environment.
+It is estimated that estimating the core LSF for a single set-point of operating conditions is achievable in 100~ks, i.e. one cold cycle, with typical fluorescence lines. \AM{This assumes narrow band CCCMs that cover about 1/40th of the X-IFU array, with 200 counts per line per pixel to obtain a 0.2~eV accuracy on the line FWHM, and 1 count/pix/s. }This calibration gains from the error on the broadening being $1/\sqrt{2N}$ rather than $1/\sqrt{N}$ for the centroid with $N$ the number of counts. \AM{Large spot CCCMs are currently under development and will allow to greatly reduce the time required needed for the core LSF calibration. }The measurements\AM{for the core LSF} should first be performed at the detector level, but must be repeated at the Focal Plane Array (FPA) level then at the instrument level in a configuration as close as possible to its configuration in flight since the core LSF depends on the full detection chain and is sensitive to the operating environment.
 Checks of the core LSF will be performed last before launch during TV/TB of the FM.